CalebKornfein/Caleb_Portfolio/README.md

 **The Task:** Develop models that take advantage of various channels of satellite data to spot remote areas around the globe where humans live without electricity

-**My Work:** I built and trained various FCN (Fully Convolutional Network) architectures using Pytorch on a Duke compute cluster to classify 50m x 50m tiles as containing a human settlement without electricity or not.
+**My Work:** I built and trained various FCN (Fully-Convolutional Network) architectures using Pytorch on a Duke compute cluster to classify 50m x 50m tiles as containing a human settlement without electricity or not.
 I also acted as the project leader for our team of four Duke undergraduates

 **The result:** Together, we placed top 25 in the international challenge, in which we competed against research labs and PhD student teams from around the globe